THE BIBLICAL FOOD LAWS

 Most fresh meats are flash frozen at the slaughterhouse, and transported to the supermarkets in a frozen state.
 At the supermarket, meat can be stored frozen until it is ready to sell.
 It is then placed in display refrigerators, where it slowly thaws.
 The expiration date is added at the supermarket based on when the meat begins to thaw.

 This method of transporting and selling meats protects the consumer from a lot of illness.
 The kosher law is that one should ideally not take home thawed meat and refreeze it.

-This is not as important as the first rule, but is a good basic rule about using meats, which can spoil the easiest of most foods.
+This is not as important as the first rule, but is a good basic rule about using meats, which can spoil very easily.
 This rule may have been added to the original law because freezing was not an option for early Hebrews.

 Is vegetarianism best?
 Some people say that the Bible suggests a vegetarian diet, because in Genesis the Bible states that God gave mankind “every herb bearing fruit” as food.
 This was true at first, and originally vegetarian diets were recommended.

 However, if one keeps reading the Bible, the suggestion changes.
 The change comes after the great flood of Noah.
 This flood was quite a cataclysm, and the diets had to be changed.
 The lifespan of people was also shortened at this time, as one notices if one reads the Bible.